dcordero/Tealium-ios-library/README.md

       - in the *Source Values* dropdown - select *screen_title(js)* - click on *Select Variable*
       - select *Page Name (Override)* option in the Mapping Toolbox
       - click *save*
-      - in the *Source Values* dropdown - select *link_id(js)* - click on *Select Variable*
-      - select *Event Action* option in the Mapping Toolbox
       - click *save*
       - click on the *finish*

-Note: The *link_id* variable may need to be mapped to the Event Category, Event Action and Event Label variables because Google Analytics requires three levels of categorization.
-Alternativelly you can auto set all but one of these fields from the Extensions tab.

-6. Goto the **Extensions** tab:
-      - add an iOS Handler extension
-      - (Default will unlock the 1st stage of the Mobile Companion unlock sequence and will track all views)

-7. Click on the *Save/Publish* button
+5. Click on the *Save/Publish* button
-      - Click on "Configure Publish Settings..."
-      - Make sure the "Enable Mobile App Support" option is checked on.
-Click the "Apply" button
-      - Enter any *Version Notes* regarding this deployment
-      - Select the *Publish Location* that matches the *environmentName* in your *initSharedInstance:profile:target:rootController:* method
       - Click on Configure Publish Options...
 The Publish Settings dialog box will appear.
 Make certain the "Enable Mobile App Support" option is checked on and click "Apply".
+      - Enter any *Version Notes* regarding this deployment
+      - Select the *Publish Location* that matches the *environmentName*, or target argument from your *initSharedInstance:profile:target:* method
       - Click "Save"

   NOTE: It may take up to five minutes for your newly published settings to take effect.

+6. Log into your Google Analytics dash board - goto your real time tracking section

+7. Launch your app and interact with it.
+You should see view appearances (page changes) show in your Google Analytics dashboard

 FAQ